Bandastic018/Assignments/Bandastic018.md

 # WEEK 3
 This is a two part assignment, made of a portfolio page website and a registration site.
-The assignment was submitted on the [replit- Registration form](https://replit.com/@Bandastic/Project2#Registration.html) while [replit- Portfolio ](https://replit.com/@Bandastic/My-Portfolio#index.html ))
+The assignment was submitted on the [replit- Registration form](https://replit.com/@Bandastic/Project2#Registration.html) and [replit- Portfolio ](https://replit.com/@Bandastic/My-Portfolio#index.html ))